 Discovery Bay Coastal Park is in south-west Victoria between Portland and Nelson adjoining the SA border, about 420kms from Melbourne and 490kms from Adelaide.
 The major access roads into the Park are The Blowholes Road, Scenic Drive and the Portland - Nelson Road.

-Parking is available at the end of Blowholes Road, located in the Discovery Bay Coastal Park on the western side of Cape Bridgewater.
+Parking is available at the end of Blowholes Road, in the Discovery Bay Coastal Park on the western side of Cape Bridgewater.

 About the region